-The reception opened with guest of honor, RADM Mark “Buz” Buzby ‘75N, USN (Ret.), who spoke about how Farragut impacted his life and shaped his character that lead to an esteemed military career and life.
+The reception opened with guest of honor, RADM Mark “Buz” Buzby ‘75N, USN (Ret.), who spoke about how Farragut impacted his life and shaped his character that lead to an esteemed prep school career and life.
 RADM Buzby is currently the Administrator of the United States Maritime Administration.
 Buz reminded the attendees how Farragut stands apart from other college preparatory schools with its strong NJROTC program and outstanding core values that began in 1933 and are still relevant today.
 He expressed pride in the outstanding leaders Farragut produces and pointed out the fine men and women who have chosen to serve.
 It was an honor having Buz and his wife, Gina, join us.

 The true stars of the evening were the cadets and recent alumni including Regimental Commander Evan Schlifstein ‘19, Regimental Training Officer Ashton Raymer ‘20, cadet Tyler Turner ‘22, and cadet Alex Erwin ‘22.
 The cadets were honored to be a part of such a special event and to gain wisdom from speaking with alumni, an experience they will never forget.
 Additionally, many recent alumni attended including MIDN 3/C Trevor Benatti ‘17, USNA, MIDN 3/C Zachary Fine ‘17, Duke, MIDN 4/C Ethan Lipsky ‘18, USMMA, George Hamilton ‘18 and Chris Kosarzycki ‘17.